Schneegans/schneegans.github.io/_posts/2022-03-02-gnome-shell-extensions-ci-03.md

 * **[ghcr.io/schneegans/gnome-shell-pod-36](https://github.com/Schneegans/gnome-shell-pod/pkgs/container/gnome-shell-pod-36)**: GNOME Shell 42.beta (based on Fedora 36)

 <div class="link-color-background well">
-ℹ️ For more information on the content of those container images, please visit the <a href="https://github.com/Schneegans/gnome-shell-pod">repository with the deployed packages on GitHub</a>.
+📦 For more information on the content of those container images, please visit the <a href="https://github.com/Schneegans/gnome-shell-pod">repository with the deployed packages on GitHub</a>.
 </div>

 So here's an example what you can do with these containers (you will need to have `podman` and `imagemagick` installed).